Yaron Tsur: Digital Humanities

 Tsur has enjoyed a parallel career as an academic entrepreneur in the currently blossoming field of the digital humanities.
 His first efforts in this direction was the creation of a 'Jews from Islamic lands' heritage website under the auspices of Tel Aviv University's humanities faculty, where students would have access to mainly secondary material on the subject, especially scanned for this purpose, as well as to maps and other means of visual illustration that enhance and enrich their learning experience.
 Eventually this website began a continuing association with the Israeli ministry of Education, and is now expanding its content.

-In 2004 Tsur founded 'website of Jewish newspapers', renamed a year later 'Historical Jewish Press' (JPress).
-A now joint venture of TAU and Israel's National Library, the technological breakthrough that made this site possible is a search engine capable of multi-lingual searches of scores of Jewish serials from around the world; a cultural milestone in and of itself.
-A second's long search was now transforming a scholarly once very taxing for the modern Jewish historian or otherwise interested individual.
-The initial goal had been to scan the entire Hebrew language press; a still ongoing task.
-Serials now searchable include Doar Hayom, Davar, Al-Hamishmar, Maariv, Hatzofeh and Herut, as well as dozens of others.
-Since then, however, many other Jewish languages have found a home on this website, such as Ladino, Judeo-Arabic, Yiddish, not to mention European tongues such as English, French, Polish and Hungarian.
-With close to 1.5 million pages already scanned and searchable, this once modest enterprise is now a global treasure trove of information on Modern Jewry, of which Tsur serves as academic director and editor in chief.
+In 2004 Tsur founded "website of Jewish newspapers", renamed a year later to "Historical Jewish Press" (JPress).
+It is a joint venture between TAU and Israel's National Library.
+It uses a search engine capable of multi-lingual searches of scores of Jewish serials from around the world within a few seconds.
+The initial goal was to scan the entire Hebrew language press, which is still ongoing.
+Serials now searchable include Doar Hayom, Davar, Al-Hamishmar, Maariv, Hatzofeh and Herut.
+Many other Jewish languages have found a home on this website, such as Ladino, Judeo-Arabic, Yiddish, as well as European languages such as English, French, Polish, and Hungarian.
+With close to 1.5 million pages already scanned and searchable, it is considered a global treasure trove of information on Modern Jewry, of which Tsur serves as academic director and editor in chief.